trxdave/cycleshop/README.md

 - **The footer serves as and essential guide**, offering users access to account management, customer services links, and company information.
 The **My Account** and **Customer Services** sections support quick navigation to key pages like **login**, **Wishlist**, **Contact Us**, and **FAQ**.
 - User can subscribe to the CycleShop newsletter directly from the footer, enhancing engagement with on going updates and promotions.

-## Setup Instructions
-1. Clone the repository.
-2. Create and activate a virtual environment.
-3. Run `python manage.py runserver` to start the application.

 # Features